quantabc/crypto-algo/README.md

-# crypto-pyalgotrade
+# crypto-algo
-pyalgotrade for crypto
+algo for crypto